 You need to know a little about a lot on this exam.
 Don’t get bogged down in the credit details or trying to memorize numbers.
 You need to know the concepts.
-If you have your own definition for each of the key terms on our Study Sheets (which are included in our Platinum Pack and Unlimited Exam Prep Membership) you will be able to pass your exam.
-Our practice tests really help too!
+If you have your own definition for each of the key terms on our Unlimited Exam Prep Membership you will be able to pass your exam easily.

 Just click the link to download instantly:

 1 – Candidate Handbook – this contains info about the exam, where questions come from, and how to sign up.

 2 – LEED v4 Glossary– 257 important LEED v4 terms you need to know to pass.

 3 – Free 30-Day Study Plan – this just helps you pace out what you need to study over 30 days and help keep you on track.

 4- 30 FREE LEED Green Associate Sample Questions – this is just a pdf, not our exam simulator, but it’s free.

 STEP 4 – Watch this Overview of the LEED Green Associate Exam

 STEP 5 – Read These TOP 10 LEED Green Associate Exam Tips:

 TIP #1 – Don’t worry about memorizing numbers.
 The main numbers you need to know for the LEED Green Associate exam are: